local-npm/local-npm/README.md

 Sometimes npm is slow.
 Or sometimes you're at a conference where the wi-fi sucks.
 Or sometimes you live in Australia.
 These things happen.

-`local-npm` is a Node daemon that acts as a local npm registry.
+`local-npm` is a Node server that acts as a local npm registry.
 It serves modules, caches them, and updates them whenever they change.
 Basically it's a local mirror, but without having to replicate the entire npm registry.
 Only the modules that you explicitly `npm install` are saved locally.

 When you first install a module, it'll be fetched from the main npm registry.
 After that, the module and all its dependencies are stored in a local database, so you can expect subsequent installs to be much faster.